MichielsenM/FOAM/paper/paper.md

 particularly the transition region between the convective core and radiative envelope.

-`Foam` was developed to streamline the forward modelling process of gravity modes in main-sequence stars with convective cores, including multiple options and considerations in the statistical analysis of the grids of stellar equillibrium models.
+`Foam` was developed to streamline the forward modelling process of gravity modes in main-sequence stars with convective cores, including multiple options and considerations in the statistical analysis of the grids of stellar equilibrium models.

 \pagebreak
 # Acknowledgements